 JumpOffPlus.com Publisher Brandon Clay talks about the happenings from the previous week:

 3-star Katie Frerking to Auburn: Frerking of Norcross, Ga., waited just over two weeks after her official visit to Auburn to make the call to coach Terri Williams-Flourney and pledge to become a Tiger.
 In the 6-1 wing, the program gets a legitimate perimeter option who can guard three positions in addition to knocking down the open shot on the other end.
 She chose Auburn over James Madison, Pittsburgh, Richmond and SMU, and in doing so became the final piece to a five-player class.

 3-star G Malia Tate-Defreitas to Hampton: Speed in the backcourt is a necessity in the MEAC.
 This week, Hampton added just that in Tate-Defreitas of Steelton, Pa., a 5-8 guard.
 She will couple her speed with Bayley Coleman-Cox of Durham, N.C., shooting ability to give Hampton a backcourt that should keep them in the mix for league titles and automatic NCAA Tournament berths for years to come.
-Tate-Defreitas has the abilty to be an impact scorer during her time at Hampton.
-She is coming off a very good summer where she showed she could be effective with or without the basketball.
+Tate-Defreitas has the abilty to be an impact scorer during her time at Hampton. tips for writing a research paper She is coming off a very good summer where she showed she could be effective with or without the basketball.

 3-star P Klara Bradshaw to TCU: We watched Bradshaw, who stands 6-6, play this summer in Tennessee.
 She has tools that are near impossible to find in a prospect and, if she is able to develop into her frame during her time at the Big-12 school, she should figure to be a quality post pick up down the line.